Apple | Google | Spotify | Stitcher | Soundcloud | YouTube

 Or how about another example.
 Let’s say you trade reversals support resistance.
 And clearly, the markets in your watchlist should be those markets which are approaching near support resistance because that’s where you’re going to get a potential trading setup.

 So have a watchlist, it’s gonna save you a ton of time and you won’t be all over the place, trying to find meaning out of the noise out there.

 2. Get a position size calculator

 There are many position size calculators, just google for them.
 You don’t have to manually calculate it in your head or on your calculator whatsoever.
 But I’m a bit old school and I still have this calculator here which I use from time to time.

 You don’t have to be like me.
-You can use those free position size calculator out there and determine how many shares to buy or how many units of currency to buy.
+You can use those free position size calculators such as myfxbook (which is one of the best trading tools out there, by the way), and determine how many shares to buy or how many units of currency to buy.
 That saves you a lot of time as well.